 The founder of Singapore, Sir Stamford Raffles, picked the area to be the European part of Singapore Town.
 To the growing multicultural communities, it was also ideal for schools and places of worship.

-The adjacent Bugis Street, named after the seafaring Bugis people from Indonesia who came here to trade with local merchants, has a less pristine past.
-Before a massive clean-up in the 1980s, it was notorious as a haunt for sailors and transvestites.
+The adjacent Bugis Street, named after the seafaring Bugis people from Indonesia who came here to trade with local merchants, has a colourful past.
+Historically, it was the haunt of sailors, hawkers and military personnel.

 Today, you could spend days just soaking in the vibe of this buzzing district.
-The BBB is home to museums such as the National Museum of Singapore and Peranakan Museum, and national monuments like the Armenian Church and Central Fire Station, Singapore’s oldest fire station.
+The Bras Basah.Bugis neighbourhood is home to museums such as the National Museum of Singapore and Peranakan Museum, and national monuments like the Armenian Church and Central Fire Station, Singapore’s oldest fire station.

 Get in on the action with the annual Singapore Night Festival in August, with late-night openings and special events.